 Nancy Ireland was born in New York City and raised in Washington, D.C.
-She received a B.A. from graduated from Vassar College in 1974, a Master’s in Law from Cambridge University in 1977 and a Master’s in Public Administration from Columbia University in 1979.
+She received a B.A. from Vassar College in 1974, a Master’s in Law from Cambridge University in 1977 and a Master’s in Public Administration from Columbia University in 1979.
 She and her husband, Thomas E. Ireland, were married in 1977 and they have three daughters, Kate, Perrin, and Julia.

 Following her graduation from Vassar, Nancy worked for the Vera Institute of Justice for two years in New York City.
 Upon completion of her master’s degree from Columbia University in Public Administration, Nancy worked in Mayor Ed Koch’s administration in New York City for ten years in the areas of criminal justice and housing.